jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/electronics/I2C.md

 In the world of embedded systems and electronics, data communication between devices is crucial.
 One of the oldest and most widely used methods for serial communication is UART — short for Universal Asynchronous Receiver/Transmitter.
-It's simple, reliable, point-to-point communication, built into almost every microcontroller.
+It's simple, reliable, point-to-point communication, built into almost every microcontroller like the [arduino](/arduino/i2c-basics).

 UART is a hardware communication protocol that allows two devices to send and receive data serially, one bit at a time over a single wire for transmission (TX) and one for receiving (RX).